How to Hire an AWS Developer in a Job Seeker’s Market

-If you’ve surfed the web anytime in the last ten or so years, there’s a good chance you’ve visited a website or used an application that runs on AWS Cloud.
+If you’ve surfed the web anytime in the last ten or so years, there’s a good chance you’ve visited a website or used an application that runs on Amazon Web Services (AWS) Cloud.
 From big corporations like SAP, Netflix, and Adobe to some departments of the US federal government to small businesses, millions of organizations around the world use AWS for cloud computing.

-AWS is by far the biggest player in the global cloud market, with the next-biggest provider, Microsoft Azure, trailing by 13 percentage points as of Q3 2022.
-A cloud computing pioneer, AWS started offering cloud infrastructure services to businesses in 2006.
+AWS is by far the biggest cloud computing platform on the market, with the next-biggest provider, Microsoft Azure, trailing by 13 percentage points as of Q3 2022.
+A cloud computing pioneer, AWS started offering cloud services to businesses in 2006.
 It has since grown leaps and bounds, with an annualized revenue run rate of $71 billion by Q4 2021.

 The cloud provider offers dozens of products and services in categories such as networking, database management, storage, analytics, and machine learning.
 Amazon EC2 (Elastic Compute Cloud) is the most popular product AWS sells, with Amazon S3 (Simple Storage Service) and AWS Lambda being very popular as well.

 What is an AWS developer?

 AWS developers write software to build and maintain web-based applications on the AWS platform.
 They should have a firm handle on: